KylesCorner/CSCI232/percolation/readme.txt

  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/

+Colin and Alex helped me debug my code.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+My top node was too large and nothing was accessing it.
+In the visualization it seemed to work find but didn't actually percolate.
+I fixed

 /******************************************************************************